 The chart below reflects overall reporting of suspension/expulsion data in the previous 6 months prior to the reporting period for youth 0-5 y/o.
-The reporting periods are Initial, 6 months, 12 months, 18 months, and discharge.
-As reflected in the chart, a few of our 0-5 youth report having experienced suspensions and/or expulsions, but over time the frequency and duration of suspensions/expulsions does decrease.
+The reporting periods are Initial, 6 months, 12 months, 18 months, 24 months and discharge.
+The majority (55.9%) of caregivers report that this is "not applicable".
+However, as reflected in the chart, a few of our 0-5 youth report having experienced suspensions and/or expulsions (3 at initial) during this reporting period, but over time the frequency and duration of suspensions/expulsions does decrease (only 1 youth shows 2 suspesions 6 months prior to discharge).
 Of note, this is not all paired data (Youth 1 at initial versus Youth 1 at 6 months for instance), but it still reflects a general decrease in overall suspensions/expulsions.
-There was paired data for only one discharge youth and this youth/caregiver reported youth was able to maintain at zero suspension/expulsions from intake to discharge.

 In addition to specific outcome data for youth served by FCSS All 4 Youth we have been able to gather absentee, expulsion, and suspension data for the 2019-2020 year for onboarded schools to demonstrate baseline data (Year 2 Districts).
 It is important to note that this data does not demonstrate FCSS All 4 Youth impact on specific youth in a district as it reflects all youth within the district who may or may not have received All 4 Youth services.
 This data reflects percentage of incidents of absences, expulsions, and suspensions that occurred within the school year, and was extracted in the beginning of the second semester of school.
 This data is not unduplicated as it captures all incidents (not total days) of these events regardless if it is the same child represented multiple times.
-Please note that due to the pandemic of COVID-19 there was limited information accessible at the time of this reporting period.
+Please note that due to the pandemic of COVID-19 there was limited information accessible at the time of this reporting period for 2020-2021.

-The below information on page 42 and page 43 reflect comparative data from the 2018-2019 and 2019-2020 school years of the following onboarded schools (Golden Plains, Kerman Unified, Mendota Unified, and Sierra Unified).
+The below information on page 36 and page 39 reflect comparative data from the 2018-2019 and 2019-2020 school years of the following onboarded schools (Golden Plains, Kerman Unified, Mendota Unified, and Sierra Unified).
 Additionally, there is data representative of newly onboarded schools in the 2019-2020 school year.
+We were unable to obtain information for the 2020-2021 school year due to the COVID -19 pandemic.
 This information identifies baseline percentages for subsequent years in which we plan to provide comparative data for our next annual outcome report.